Grunion: Distribution

-The traditional habitat of the California Grunion, L. tenuis, is along the Pacific Coast from Point Conception, California, to Punta Abreojos, Baja California Sur.
-Recently they have been found spawning as far north as San Francisco Bay and Tomales Bay.
-The Gulf Grunion, L. sardina, is only found in Baja California in the northern region of the Gulf of California.
+The traditional habitat of the California grunion, L. tenuis, is along the Pacific Coast from Point Conception, California, to Punta Abreojos, Baja California Sur.
+Recently, they have been found spawning as far north as San Francisco and Tomales Bays.
+The gulf grunion, L. sardina, is only found in Baja California in the northern region of the Gulf of California.

 Appearance and growth

 Grunion are small, slender fish with bluish-green backs and silvery sides and bellies.
 Their snouts are bluntly rounded and slippery.
 They have no teeth as adults.
 Silversides differ from true smelts of the family Osmeridae in that they lack the trout-like adipose fin.

 Young grunion grow rapidly and are about five inches long by the time they reach one year old and are ready to spawn.
 Adult fish normally range in size from 6 to 7 in.

 Average body lengths for males and females are 4.5 and 5 in, respectively, at the end of one year; 5.5 and 5.8 in at the end of two years; and 5.9 and 6.3 in at the end of three years.

 The normal lifespan of the grunion is three to four years.
 Their growth rate slows after the first spawning and stops completely during the spawning season.
 Consequently, adult fish grow only during the fall and winter.
-This growth rate variation causes annuli to form on the scales, which have been used for determining ages.
+This growth-rate variation causes annuli to form on the scales, which have been used for determining ages.